Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 Before a property changes hands, access is of course at the discretion of the sellers.
 Giving permission for potential buyers to get a pre-exchange quote is in their best interest as well, but it’s natural for people to feel protective over their homes.
 Being polite and transparent about why you want to get a quote at this stage is important.

 Reach out formally via your estate agent to find a time that’s easy for the sellers.
-Make sure to do your research and find a trusted contractor that’s right for the job, so as to limit the number of visits and avoid invading their space unnecessarily.
+Make sure to invite a contractor that you would actually use for the job, so as to limit the number of visits and avoid invading their space unnecessarily.
 You could also look to conduct a site visit at the same time as having the property surveyed.
 Make sure to brief your contractor on what you’re looking to do before they arrive, to use everyone’s time as efficiently as possible.

 Pay a contractor a set fee for their time

-If you think you’ve found your dream home, it’s worth spending the time and money making sure it’s the right investment for you, so it’s wise to pay a contractor for an accurate pre-exchange quote.
+If you think you’ve found your dream home, it’s worth spending the time and money getting a pre-exchange quote to make sure it’s the right investment for you.

 Site visits and preparing detailed quotes take a considerable amount of time.
 No matter your intentions, if you’re not the legal owner of a property there’s a high chance that your project might not go ahead.
 Paying a set fee to a contractor upfront is not only fair to cover their costs if it falls through, but indicates that you’re serious about the work, getting you a better level of service.

 Some contractors might be willing to do a site visit for free but bear in mind that it’s unlikely you’ll be their top priority.
-They’ll have other homeowners with signed contracts ready to get going, so you could be waiting weeks for an assessment, which could delay and negatively impact the whole purchase process.
+They’ll have other homeowners with signed contracts ready to get going, so you could be waiting weeks.

 Getting a pre-exchange quote with The Page

-- Once you’ve signed, we’ll match you to one of our pre-vetted, highly skilled contractors via email.
-You will need to contact the contractor directly to arrange a site visit (their details are listed on their profile, linked in the email).
+- Once you’ve signed, we’ll match you to the perfect Pager via email.
+You contact the contractor directly to arrange a site visit (their details are listed on their profile, linked in the email).

 - Once your contractor has conducted your site visit, they’ll write up the quote and send it to you within five working days.
 Your quote will be sent with an invoice attached to The Page, for £300 plus VAT.

-- This fee is deducted from the overall project cost should you proceed with the same contractor.
+- This fee is deducted from the overall project cost should you go with the same contractor.